awslabs/stable-diffusion-aws-extension/docs/en/faq.md

 You can switch to another user account by opening a new incognito browser window and logging in with the alternate user credentials.

+**Q: How can I remove the local inference option so that my webUI can only support cloud inference?**

+You can open the webUI, navigate to tab **Settings** and select section *User interface* on the left session bar.
+Find field‘[info] Quicksettings list (setting entries that appear at the top of page rather than in settings tab) (requires Reload UI)‘, and uncheck ‘sd_model_checkpoint'.
+After then, click ‘Apply setting' and'Reload UI' to make the change effective.
+After reloading the webUI, you will find that the checkpoint selecting drop down list on the upper left side disappeared, and user will only have cloud inference option.

 ## Pricing